-You may obtain an unofficial SDSU transcript by accessing the Web site at www.sdsu.edu/e-services.
-You may also obtain a copy from the Office of Admissions and Records.
+You may print an unofficial SDSU transcript by accessing the Web site at www.sdsu.edu/e-services.
+If all of your SDSU coursework has been taken since fall 1987, your entire record will be available on the web.
+If you completed coursework at SDSU prior to fall 1987, you must contact the Office of Admissions and Records to obtain an unofficial transcript reflecting that portion of your record.
 These transcripts are available on an immediate basis.
 These records do not bear the seal of the University and are not suitable for transfer purposes.
-Unofficial copies will be made of the SDSU transcript.